106FaceEater106/League-Of-Legends-Randomizer/README.md

 A)No, this doesnt motify anything with league nor does it require you to have league.
 All the names used are from league but are placed into a file in the array folder.

 Q)Can I motify it?
-A)Yes its under MIT, just be sure to say where you got it from or leave the "Original creator - Scott - twitch.tv/lonlygamerx"
+A)Yes its under MIT, just be sure to say where you got it from and leave the console.log('\x1b[36mOriginal creator - Scott - twitch.tv/lonlygamerx') in it.

 Q)What did you use to create this.
 A)I create this in visual studio code.
 The coding language i used is Node.js version 12.18.1 (recently update it to 14.4.0)